-Did you know that with every 2 pounds of weight lost, you also reduce your risk of diabetes by 16%, of course with adjusted diet and physical activity?
+Did you know that with every kilogram of weight loss, you also reduce your risk of diabetes by 16%, of course with adjusted diet and physical activity?
 (1) That’s right!
 There are many types of exercises out there, but we’ll focus on two types: strength training and aerobic exercise.

 Let’s start by getting into more details concerning aerobic exercise.